 Zines – Zines are a smaller magazine that tends to include fewer pieces than a normal magazine.
 A lot of zines are made by hand and often have crafty additions unique to that literary magazine.

 Artistic – Some lit mags focus very heavily on the artistic side of, well, art.
 They usually are littered with drawings and photography and are usually an exceptionally good place to send your artistic talents if you are not the best at writing.

 Reviews – These types of magazines publish a lot of non-fiction pieces and book reviews.
 They may not publish much, if any, poetry and art- but they are a good place to send your work too if you like writing essays or are into creating a memoir.

 Vanity Press – This is the type of literary magazine that only publishes the editor’s work.
 They do not accept any outside submission, but you can purchase their magazine that has a collection of their pieces.

-Keep in mind, none of these are definitive types of magazines and are mostly just general descriptions of what some lit mags are like!
-Every literary magazine team is unique and ends up designing magazines differently than others.
-Although some magazines have their similarities, there will never be two of the same e-magazines created by different publishers.
+Every literary magazine team is unique and ends up designing differently than others.
+Although some magazines have their similarities, there will never be two of the same magazines.
 Keep that in mind when choosing which magazine to purchase/submit to!